junxit/us-congress-bills-109/metadata.md

 - 2006-09-25 — Reported (Amended) by the Committee on Intelligence (Permanent).
 H. Rept.
 109-680, Part I.
 - 2006-09-25 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-680, Part II.
 - 2006-09-25 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 109-680, Part II.
+- 2006-09-28 — Amendment agreed to by House: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2006-09-28 — Amendment reported by the House Committee on Rules. (consideration: CR H7853-7857; text: CR H7853-7857)
+- 2006-09-28 — Considered under the provisions of rule H. Res.
+1052. (consideration: CR H7853-7876)
+- 2006-09-28 — DEBATE - The House proceeded with 10 minutes of debate on the Schiff motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment which inserts a complete new text entitled "NSA Oversight Act".
+- 2006-09-28 — DEBATE - The House proceeded with 90 minutes of debate on H.R.
+5825.
+- 2006-09-28 — DEBATE - The House resumed debate on H.R.
+5825.
+- 2006-09-28 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2006-09-28 — House amendment offered
+- 2006-09-28 — House amendment offered/reported by : Amendment reported by the House Committee on Rules.(consideration: CR H7853-7857; text: CR H7853-7857)
+- 2006-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-28 — Mr. Schiff moved to recommit with instructions to Judiciary. (consideration: CR H7872-7875; text: CR H7872-7873)
+- 2006-09-28 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2006-09-28 — On motion to recommit with instructions Failed by the Yeas and Nays: 202 - 221 (Roll no. 501).
+- 2006-09-28 — On passage Passed by the Yeas and Nays: 232 - 191 (Roll No. 502). (text: CR H7853-7857)
+- 2006-09-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 191 (Roll No. 502).(text: CR H7853-7857)
+- 2006-09-28 — Rule H. Res.
+1052 passed House.
+- 2006-09-28 — Rule provides for consideration of H.R.
+5825 with 1 hour and 30 minutes of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+In lieu of the amendments recommended by the Committee on the Judiciary and the Permanent Select Committee on Intelligence now printed in the bill, the amendment in the nature of a substitute printed in the report of the Committee on Rules accompanying this resolution shall be considered as adopted.
+- 2006-09-28 — Rules Committee Resolution H. Res.
+1052 Reported to House.
+Rule provides for consideration of H.R.
+5825 with 1 hour and 30 minutes of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+In lieu of the amendments recommended by the Committee on the Judiciary and the Permanent Select Committee on Intelligence now printed in the bill, the amendment in the nature of a substitute printed in the report of the Committee on Rules accompanying this resolution shall be considered as adopted.
+- 2006-09-28 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+5825.
+- 2006-09-28 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7875)
+- 2006-09-28 — The previous question was ordered pursuant to the rule. (consideration: CR H7872)